 This theorem is called Bayes' Theorem. is called prior probability, is called posterior probability.

 In probability theory and statistics, Bayes’ theorem (aka Bayes’ law or Bayes' rule) deals with so-called backward conditional probabilities.
-It describes the probability of an event, based on prior knowledge of conditions that might be related to the event.
+It describes the probability of an event based on prior knowledge of conditions related to the event.

-It is very useful when we have a two stage process and can only access outcomes of second stage, while first stage is hidden.
-With Bayes' theorem we can make a prediction about this hidden first stage.
+It is handy when we have a two-stage process and can only access the second stage's outcomes while the first stage is hidden.
+With Bayes' theorem, we can predict this hidden first stage.
 Consider this example from wikipedia:

-Problem: Suppose that a test for using a particular drug is 99% sensitive and 99% specific.
-That is, the test will produce 99% true positive results for drug users and 99% true negative results for non-drug users.
+Problem: Suppose a test for using a particular drug is 99% sensitive and 99% specific.
+The test will produce 99% true positive results for drug users and 99% true negative results for non-drug users.
 Suppose that 0.5% of people are users of the drug.
 What is the probability that a randomly selected individual with a positive test is a user?

 How to use the calculator:

-- Select default data in the table and delete it clicking on top checkbox and then clicking on "bin" icon on table header.
+- Select default data in the table and delete it (click on the top checkbox to select all, then click on the "bin" icon on a table header).

 - Add probability tree configuration.

-After that you will get the table with all backward conditional probabilities.
-The row which reads Probability of 'User' given 'Positive test' has occured is the answer and it is 0.3322.Show me
+After that, you will get the table with all backward conditional probabilities.
+The row which reads Probability of 'User' given 'Positive test' has occurred is the answer, and it is 0.3322.Show me